SAP SE – Annual report – 31 December 2018

 - Infrastructure as a Service (IaaS), that is, hosting and related application management services for software hosted by SAP or third parties engaged by SAP, where the customer has the right to take possession of the software

-- Additional premium cloud subscription support beyond the regular support that is embedded in the basic cloud subscription fees.
+- Premium cloud subscription support beyond the regular support that is embedded in the basic cloud subscription fees

-Services revenue primarily represents fees earned from professional consulting services, premium support services, training services, messaging services, and payment services in connection with our travel and expense management offerings.
+Services revenue primarily represents fees earned from professional consulting services, premium support services, training services, and messaging services.

 Identification of Contract